NIGK15005U Ecological Modelling

 MSc Programme in Geography and Geoinformatics

-The course teaches fundamental knowledge of ecological modelling, with a focus on processes in ecosystem and their environment.
-It addresses how numerical models can be used together with experiments and observations to understand the dynamics of ecosystems, and how these models can be applied to address the interactions between soil, vegetation and atmosphere in a quantitative manner.
+The course teaches basic knowledge of ecological modelling, with a focus on processes in ecosystem and their environment.
+It addresses how numerical models are constructed, how these models can be used together with experiments and observations to understand the dynamics of ecosystems, and how these models can be applied to address interactions within ecosystems and between ecosystems and their environment.

-The focus is on understanding and representing ecosystem processes, and on the design, implementation and assessment of numerical models to describe these.
-The course has a strong emphasis on hands-on experience in designing and implementing models, with computer exercises as the main method to practice this.
+The focus is on understanding and representing ecosystem processes, and on the design, implementation (programming) and assessment of numerical models to describe these.
+The course has a strong emphasis on hands-on experience in designing and programming models, with computer exercises as the main method to practice this.

 - Modelling of biogeochemical processes in soil and vegetation, and the influence of environmental drivers on these

-- Modelling of population dynamics: exponential growth, logistic growth, and predator-prey models (Lotka-Volterra dynamics)
+- Modelling of population dynamics (exponential growth, logistic growth, and agent-based models)

 - Description of systems with relational diagrams

 - Numerical integration (understanding of Euler forward integration, and basic knowledge of higher-order integration methods)